What are the dates for future Reykjavik Marathons?

 How can I travel to Iceland?

 There are direct flights to Iceland from over thirty cities around Europe, USA and Canada.
-The Icelandic airlines are Icelandair and Wowair.
-About ten to fifteen international airlines fly to Iceland during the summertime.
+Our official airline sponsor is WOW air, they offer low prizes on flight to Iceland.
 There are also some great tour operators around the world who can arrange a good trip for you to Iceland.
 Click here for a list of known tour operators.